small-cactus/M.I.L.E.S/README.md

 - 🔑 **API Keys**: You'll need a few API keys to use Miles, but the app will guide you.
 Only OpenAI requires payment. 💳

+- ⚙️ **Smart Wake Word**: Miles will automatically detect when or when not to use the wake word, so if he asks a follow up question, he won't make you say 'Miles' again.

 🧠 **Miles Can Help!**
 Ask away!
 Miles is here to answer your questions, big or small.
 Wondering about something?
 Just ask!
 Here are some examples of what you can inquire about: